 12. TERMS AND CONDITIONS OF TRADE

 HANDSAM LTD issues invoices to its trading partners on which are clearly stated payment due dates.
 If your organisation wishes to query any aspect of the invoice HANDSAM LTD gives a period of 14 days from receipt for you to raise such query.
 Otherwise you are considered in law to have accepted such invoice and undertake to make payment by the due date.
 No consideration will be entered into after the end of that 14 day period.
-If you wish to negotiate additional terms of trade with HANDSAM LTD please contact the Managing Director Simon Lowe via or 03332 070737.
+If you wish to negotiate additional terms of trade with HANDSAM LTD please contact the Managing Director Simon Lowe via firstname.lastname@example.org or 03332 070737.
 Negotiation of terms will only be considered prior to invoices being issued and/or services being delivered or agreed.
 Contracts with Handsam Ltd can only be negotiated and agreed by Company Directors.
-For full details please contact the Managing Director Simon Lowe via or 03332 070737.
-The minimum term for any licence period is 24 months from the date of confirmation of purchase being received by Handsam Ltd from You in the form of our online contract signing service.
-The term for which you have contracted will be clearly displayed in your quotation to which you must agree in writing before any systems or services are provided or any training dates agreed.
+For full details please contact the Managing Director Simon Lowe via email@example.com or 03332 070737.
+The minimum term for any licence period will be clearly stated on your quotation, contract and invoice and can vary from service to service, to which you must formally agree in writing and/or via Handsam's digital signature process before any systems or services are provided or any training dates agreed.
 There will be no negotiation of any agreed term subsequent to you agreeing in writing to it.
 HANDSAM LTD does not renegotiate terms or offer severance terms during any contract period or if due notice is not given in the correct timescales or deadlines.
 All due fees must be paid in full in accordance with these terms and conditions.
-All payments must be made in UK Pounds Sterling by BACS, or cheque made out to ‘Handsam Ltd’ and sent to Handsam Ltd, 6 Regents Court, Far Moor Lane, Redditch, Worcestershire, B98 0SD.
+All payments must be made in UK Pounds Sterling by BACS, or cheque made out to ‘Handsam Ltd’ and sent to Handsam Ltd, 27 Moons Moat East Business Centre, Oxleasow Road, Redditch, Worcestershire, B98 0RE.
 Please allow three working days prior to the due date for your cheque to clear.
-If you wish to pay by bank account transfer (BACS) please contact us at or 03332 070737.
+If you wish to pay by bank account transfer (BACS) please contact us at firstname.lastname@example.org or 03332 070737.

 Please note: if You fail to make any payment by the due date and having failed to raise an objection in accordance with the conditions above, we will be entitled to suspend provision of any and all further Services until payment is made in full.
 If it is deemed there is a purposeful failure to pay, this may result in legal proceedings being brought against you and/or your organisation.
 If your account is forwarded to our debt collection agents then you will be held responsible for all costs plus a £100 (plus VAT) administration fee for each individual invoice which you have failed to pay by the due date.
 Handsam Ltd reserves the right to charge interest at up to 10% above bank base rate operative at the time of default, accruing daily.
 All administration and interest charges are deemed to be due within seven days of notification.
 Failure to pay will result in immediate formal legal action being taken.